 Click Automation script to build and export a template of your deployed resources for future deployments.
 For more information about working with templates, see Deploy resources with Azure Resource Manager templates.

-The settings in the Administration section allow you to perform the following administrative tasks for your premium cache.
+The settings in the Administration section allow you to perform the following administrative tasks for your cache.

 Import/Export is an Azure Redis Cache data management operation, which allows you to import and export data in the cache by importing and exporting a Redis Cache Database (RDB) snapshot from a premium cache to a page blob in an Azure Storage Account.
 Import/Export enables you to migrate between different Azure Redis Cache instances or populate the cache with data before use.